 Before I go any further, Happy New Year!
 May it be a good one.
 Now that’s out the way, let me get to the deliciousness.
-I’ll admit, this one pot braised lamb shoulder chops and vegetables came about a bit by accident.
+I’ll admit, these braised lamb shoulder chops came about a bit by accident.
 But it was definitely a happy accident, as we instantly loved it.
-We had received some lamb shoulder chops in our meat box which I had originally thought I would grill.
+We had received some lamb shoulder chops in our meat box which I had originally thought I would grill, possibly something like my Greek marinated lamb.
 However it was a cold day and the more I thought about it, while it would work it wasn’t the most tender cut for grilling.
 Everything pointed to braising.
 I raided the fridge for vegetables that would work and so added some carrots and Brussels sprouts.
 A few herbs, plenty garlic and a touch of lemon and this delicious, easy dish was born.

 How it’s made